devhubapp/devhub/README.md

 ## Contributing

-Pull Requests and bug reports more than welcome!
+Pull Requests and bug reports are more than welcome! <br/>
 If the feature is big, please open an issue first for discussion.

 <br/>